Energy from Ocean Waves

 Hopefully Wavegen (or Voith) will continue to refine their designs --- and, hopefully, ocean-wave (or tide) power-generation will become a viable means of energy generation for this planet.

 Keep the issue of "green" energy versus fossil fuels in front of your congressmen (state and federal).
 Write letters-to-the-editor.
 Contact energy companies.
 Post comments on web sites (blogs and forums).
 Make yourself heard.

 Other "green" energy :

 That concept is not really surprising.
-Probably most of us have thought of how the energy from exercisers could be put to good use.
+Probably many people have thought of how the energy from exercisers should be put to good use.

 Here is an idea that comes from really thinking "out of the box".

-Japan is producing electricity from train station ticket gates.
+Japan is producing (in 2006) electricity from train station ticket gates.